 Many queries can be dealt with directly over the phone on the same day that you call.

-We operate an integrated clinical computer system and therefore we have access to your full computerised medical records at both Sunny Meed and Goldsworth park sites.
+We operate an integrated clinical computer system and therefore we have access to your full computerised medical records at all clinics (Sunny Meed, Goldsworth Park and extended access sites)

 We appreciate the benefit of continuity of care for patients and endeavour to maintain this wherever possible.

-It is surgery policy that all children under 16 years of age are highlighted by the reception team to the doctor so their phone consultation is prioritised.
+It is surgery policy that all children under 16 years of age are highlighted by the reception team to the doctor so their phone consultation is prioritised or a face to face appointment directly offered.

 Children do not have to be accompanied by an adult.